gavdraper/gavdraper.github.io/_posts/2018-04-28-SQL-Server-Advanced-Aggregations.md

 Reading from the bottom we can see that aggregating by SalesYear we had 2 sales in 2017, above that we can see we have 2 sales in 2017, January.
 As we move up the list you'll see different aggregations for every level of group...

-SalesYear
+SalesYear<br/>
+SalesYear, SalesMonth<br/>
-SalesYear, SalesMonth
+SalesYear, SalesMonth, ShipYear<br/>
-SalesYear, SalesMonth, ShipYear
+SalesYear, SalesMonth, ShipYear, Ship Month<br/>
-SalesYear, SalesMonth, ShipYear, Ship Month
+SalesYear, SalesMonth, ShipYear, Ship Month, Delivery Year<br/>
-SalesYear, SalesMonth, ShipYear, Ship Month, Delivery Year SalesYear, SalesMonth, ShipYear, Ship Month, Delivery Year, Delivery Month
+SalesYear, SalesMonth, ShipYear, Ship Month, Delivery Year, Delivery Month<br/>

 There is actually a 7th aggregation in the results missing from my grid above and that is the overall total which is null for all fields with a value of 4 showing there were 4 overall sales.